-

 About this project

-For the most part, it is currently not possible to measure water usage across the district at a household level, and where it can be, it is a manual task only completed occasionally.
-Smart water meters are a way to measure water usage automatically and continuously.
+For the most part, it isn’t currently possible to measure water usage across the Queenstown Lakes at a household level.
+When we do, it’s a manual task only completed occasionally.
+Smart water meters are a great way to measure water usage automatically and continuously.

-Trialling a smart water meter solution allows us to measure in almost real time the amount of water used and allow us to find and fix leaks faster, optimising the ongoing management of the network.
+Trialling a smart water meter solution allows us to measure in almost real time the amount of water used and will help us and private property owners to find and fix leaks faster, optimising the ongoing management of the network.

 If the trial is successful, smart water meters could be rolled out more widely across the district.